Guadalupe River (California): Habitat and wildlife

-A recent ancient DNA sequencing study of salmonid remains excavated from Mission Santa Clara dating to 1781–1834 CE found that of 58 salmonid vertebrae analyzed, three samples had DNA sequences indicating Chinook salmon (Oncorhynchus tshawytscha), the other 55 were steelhead trout (Oncorhynchus mykiss).
-The same study also found 53 marine specimens at Mission Santa Clara.
-Chinook salmon were historically abundant in the Sacramento River and would pass through San Francisco Bay to marine habitats, but rarely entered streams south of San Francisco Bay, and were not documented in the Guadalupe River watershed or other Santa Clara County streams prior to the 1980s.
-Both steelhead trout, which were recorded in select Santa Clara County streams historically, and Chinook salmon runs occur in the Guadalupe River watershed today when conditions are appropriate.
-Two genetic analyses found that Chinook salmon in the Guadalupe River are closely related to fall-run Central Valley stock with a genetic affinity to the Feather River hatchery and genetically differentiated from coastal Chinook.
+A 2021 ancient DNA sequencing study of salmonid remains excavated from Mission Santa Clara dating to 1781–1834 CE found that of 58 salmonid vertebrae bones analyzed, three samples had DNA sequences indicating Chinook salmon (Oncorhynchus tshawytscha), the other 55 were steelhead trout (Oncorhynchus mykiss).
+This study provided definitive evidence that Chinook salmon were present historically in the Guadalupe River circa 1800 as large fish like Chinook salmon were traded by the tribes as dried filets or fish powder without bones, and is consistent with physical evidence that Chinook salmon were present historically in at least three other San Francisco Bay tributaries: Walnut Creek, Alameda Creek, and San Leandro Creek.
+The ancient DNA study is also consistent with a 1904 San Jose newspaper account of steelhead and salmon catches in the City.
+Three genetic analyses of Chinook salmon in the Guadalupe River found that most are related to fall-run Central Valley stock and likely hatchery-origin but two of the studies also found some were coastal Chinook salmon from the Russian River and Columbia River, respectively.
 Chinook salmon are adept at colonizing neighboring and even distant streams and rivers, as evidenced by the recent finding of juvenile Chinook salmon from the Klamath River in the Napa River, and hatchery fish are known to stray at higher rates than naturally spawned fish.
 In 2012, the Santa Clara Valley Habitat Plan reported that Chinook salmon currently spawn in the Guadalupe River and its tributaries, as well as Coyote Creek.
 Because Chinook spawn in early winter and juveniles may migrate to the ocean in their first spring, Chinook are able to use habitats that turn very warm or have low water quality in summer.